TobiasPSP/doneland_sources/Tools/Software/EspHome/Introduction/Provision New Microcontroller/README.md

     <img src="images/e_menu.png" width="60%" height="60%" />

+    > If the list is empty and your microcontroller is not recognized, close all programs and *reboot* your computer.

 5. A dialog explains that you are about to upload the basic *ESPHome firmware* to your microcontroller.
 Click *INSTALL*.

     <img src="images/a1_firstuse.png" width="80%" height="80%" />